-During the spring and fall semesters the Land Grant Office employs Diné College students.
-This internship is available to students in any major however preference with students interested in agriculture, natural resource and environmental sciences.
+During the spring and fall semesters, the Land Grant Office employs Diné College students.
+This internship is available to students in any major; however, preference is given to students interested in agriculture, natural resource and environmental sciences.
 Interns are to maintain a minimum of cumulative 2.0 G.P.A. and enrolled in classes at Diné College.
-To apply students must submit an online Student Employment Application, Resume, Copy of Academic Transcripts, and Current Class Schedule to the Diné College Human Resources Office.
+To apply students must submit an online Student Employment Application, Resume, Copy of Academic Transcripts, and Current Class Schedule to the Diné College Human Resources Department.
 Interns are involved in research, 4-H Youth Development, working on the Diné College farm, and community outreach on the Navajo Nation.